google/pytype/docs/faq.md

 * A [PyCon lightning talk][lightning-talk] comparing pytype and mypy, another popular type checker.
 The slides are [here][lightning-talk-slides].
 * A more detailed written discussion in a [Lobste.rs post][lobsters-comment].
+* A [paper][type-system-paper] detailing pytype and mypy's differing views of python's type system.

 ## Can I find out what pytype thinks the type of my expression is?